HarryJamesGreenblatt/A-Fugue-In-Flask/docs/setup.md

-# A Fugue In Flask - Beginner's Setup Guide
+# A Fugue In Flask - Setup Guide

-This step-by-step guide walks you through setting up and running the Flask application, with detailed explanations of each step and common troubleshooting tips.
+This step-by-step guide walks you through setting up and running the Flask application with Azure SQL Database.

 ## Prerequisites